TixiaoShan/github_commands/README.md

 2. Set the cache to timeout after 1 hour (setting is in seconds):

     `git config --global credential.helper 'cache --timeout=3600'`

+### Delete Commits

+Reset the head to the number of commits back by 2 for example:

+   `git reset --hard HEAD~2`

+and force pushed using:

+   `git push -f origin master`

 ### Other commands